uc-cdis/ndh-demo/demo/DAIDS_notebook/readme.txt

 Jupyter Notebook-DAIDS(Lab Edition) overview:

-Under daids-notebook directory, there are "CHARLIE_demo.ipynb" python notebook and its dependent library "ndh_analysis_functions.py"
+Under daids-notebook directory, there are "nde_aids_pynb.ipynb" python notebook and its dependent library "ndh_aids_function.py"

-"CHARLIE_demo.ipynb" query structure data from niaid data ecosystem aids enviroment, and perform data analysis on data from CHARLIE project.
+"nde_aids_pynb.ipynb" query structure data from niaid data ecosystem aids enviroment, and perform data analysis on data from CHARLIE project.

 The analysis is consist of three parts:
 1. Compare the CD4 positive cells and the viral load between the last HIV seronegative timepoint and first seronegative timepoint.
 Perform box plot and calculate the p value.